 What the False Claims Act Does

-The False Claims Act allows and actively encourages, via monetary reward incentives, every day Americans to come forward and report any knowledge of illegal fraud or wrongdoings.
+The False Claims Act allows and actively encourages, via monetary reward incentives, everyday Americans to come forward and report any knowledge of illegal fraud or wrongdoings.
 The False Claims Act also encourages citizens to report any action that may be construed as fraudulent in relation to state funded programs, such as Medicaid.

 When federal funds are obtained fraudulently, the bill is generally passed on to taxpayers.
 Services that thousands of Americans currently use or will use in the future are jeopardized as a result of fraud.
 By reporting acts of fraud under the False Claims Act, citizens safeguard government programs and prevent further tax increases.

-What Constitutes a False Claims Act Violation?
+What Does the Federal False Claims Act Forbid?

 Virtually every instance in which the federal government is providing money, or collecting money, can give rise to a qui tam action, constituting a False Claims Act violation.
 Those activities which establish a violation under the False Claims Act are:

-- Knowingly presenting, or causing to be presented, to the federal government a false or fraudulent claim for payment or reimbursement
+- Knowingly presenting, or causing to be presented, to the federal government a false or fraudulent claim for payment or reimbursement;

-- Knowingly using, or causing to be used, a false record or statement in order to receive payment on a claim from the federal government
+- Knowingly using, or causing to be used, a false record or statement in order to receive payment on a claim from the federal government;

 - Knowingly using, or causing to be used, a false record or statement to conceal, avoid or decrease an obligation to pay money or transmit money to the federal government